 The Catholic character of the school is often referred to as the "special character" of the school.
 We strive to uphold and maintain this in all aspects of the school - in respect for all individuals, relationships with one another and in living the teachings of Jesus Christ.
 A reflection of this is the way in which the older children look after the younger children.
 Any new children and their families are very quickly made to feel welcome.

 The school takes its name from Saint Brigid.
 She is regarded as the second Patron Saint of Ireland.
 Saint Brigid lived in the fifth century and founded the Abbey of Kildare.
 Her symbol is the sprig of oak.
 You will notice this portrayed in our school crest along with the Celtic Cross.
 The school's motto FIAT LUX IN MUNDO is 'Let there be light in the world' (Christ our Light).
 At the beginning of every school year we plant a tree in the school grounds in celebration of Saint Brigid's Day which is on the 1st of February.

 Each term the school focuses on one particular value which reflects the special character of the school and enhances relationships within our school community.
-These values include Respect, Self Motivation, Co-operation, Forgiveness, Responsibility and Acceptance.
+These values are Respect, Care and Responsibility.

 Children seen by teachers and peers to be living these values are presented with a certificate of acknowledgement.
 Each fortnight two particularly deserving children are presented with a special values badge at school assembly.

 The sacramental programme is Parish/School based and is facilitated by the Parish Priest and the school's Director of Religious Studies.
 Parent meetings are held to assist parents and children taking part in the programme.